Ocassionally Secure: A Comparative Analysis of Code Generation Assistants: Background and Related Work

-In the landscape of Large Language Models (LLMs) and their application in code generation, there exists a notable gap in research focusing on the interplay between security awareness, as embodied by a persona, and the quality of the generated code.
+In the realm of Large Language Models (LLMs) for code generation, there is a research gap in understanding how security awareness—represented through a user persona—affects the quality of generated code.
+Here, persona refers to a role assigned to participants, intended to influence the model's response by simulating the characteristics and behaviors associated with that role.

-A work by Deshpande et al. \cite{deshpande-etal-2023-toxicity} systematically evaluated toxicity in over half a million generations of ChatGPT, revealing that assigning a persona, such as that of the boxer Muhammad Ali, significantly increased the toxicity of generated content.
+Deshpande et al. \cite{deshpande-etal-2023-toxicity} investigated the role of persona in shaping model responses, evaluating over half a million ChatGPT outputs.
+They found that assigning a specific persona, like that of Muhammad Ali, markedly increased the toxicity of generated content.
+Another study by Variano \cite{variano2023context} highlighted persona as a prompt-engineering technique, stating that personas can make model outputs more contextually relevant and aligned with user intent.
+However, this study did not examine the impact of persona on the accuracy or utility of generated content, focusing more on its general role in contextual relevance.

-Another article \cite{variano2023context} emphasized the significance of personas as a prompt engineering technique in guiding language model outputs.
-The author mentioned that by using personas, users can create context, making the language model's output more relevant, useful, and consistent with the needs and preferences of the target audience.
-However this article doesn't demonstrate the effect of the persona on the relevancy, and/or usefulness of the generated output.

-To the best of our knowledge, our work is the first in exploring how the persona, particularly one emphasizing security consciousness, influences the security and overall quality of code generated by LLMs.
+Our research is the first to explore how assigning a security-focused persona to the \emph{user} influences the security and quality of code produced by LLMs.
+Specifically, we evaluate model responses to two personas: a general software developer and a software developer with a strong focus on secure coding practices, to assess if and how these personas alter the model's output.